ibm-cloud-docs/containers/kubernetes-service-cli.md

 ```
 {: pre}

 **Create subsequent standard clusters**: If you already created a standard cluster in this zone or created a public VLAN in IBM Cloud infrastructure (SoftLayer) before, specify that public VLAN with the `--public-vlan` flag.
-To find out if you already have a public VLAN for a specific zone or to find the name of an existing public VLAN, run `ibmcloud ks vlans --zone <zone>`.
+To find out whether you already have a public VLAN for a specific zone or to find the name of an existing public VLAN, run `ibmcloud ks vlans --zone <zone>`.

 ```
 ibmcloud ks cluster-create --zone dal10 --public-vlan my_public_VLAN_ID --private-vlan my_private_VLAN_ID --machine-type b3c.4x16 --name my_cluster --hardware shared --workers 2